 Clocks have gone back, nights are drawing in, and the festival that children love will soon be here!
 Halloween is a huge mixture of pagan and new traditions, of ritual and commercialism.
-But, love it or loathe it, I’ve found that Halloween can provide more for my children than sweets and treats.
+But, love it or hate it, I’ve learnt that Halloween can provide more for children than sweets and treats.

 When my children were small, we started trick or treating with friends, with us parents there too, hanging back and over-seeing.
 Our group of children got taught to knock on doors and answer friendly questions from people they didn’t know (‘and who are you dressed as..?’) and to say thank you for any treats they got: the rightful biggest bug bear of anyone dolling out sweets!